huchukato/sd-forge-rpg-diffusionmaster/README.md

+# Forge UI
+Minor fixes to let the extension run on Forge UI

 ## Note:
 This extension is Not Being Actively Developed due to a shift in my personal focus and interests.
 Besides, there was no feature change in the original RPG-DiffusionMaster project recently.